r-colvin/Evernut_Personal/Projects/Evernut/evernut_notes.md

   - have the "notes column" can I use that for something?

 - ####[Atom/IMDONE 'good ideas'](#NOTE:0)
+  - how to capture "good ideas" - inspiration perhaps as well

 - ####[Atom/IMDONE 'project backlog'](#NOTE:10)
 - ####[Atom/IMDONE 'references'](#NOTE:20)
   - started using these in work projects like "StartIoT Startup" to catch the resources